-- Providing for the quantity of housing growth which will support the economic prospects of the County and address in full the identified need for new homes. - Ensuring that new homes built are of the right sort in terms of size, type, and tenure to contribute positively towards addressing identified needs including for affordable homes, homes for the elderly and students, and other groups in society requiring specialist living accommodation. - Contributing towards sustainable patterns of development including improving the relationship between homes, jobs and other key day to day services. - Delivering high quality, energy efficient homes in attractive living environments which make a positive contribution to the health and well-being of communities. - Ensuring that homes are delivered at the right time to address identified needs.
+- providing for the quantity of housing growth which will support the economic prospects of the County and address in full the identified need for new homes; - ensuring that new homes built are of the right sort in terms of size, type, and tenure to contribute positively towards addressing identified needs including for affordable homes, homes for the elderly and students, and other groups in society requiring specialist living accommodation; - Ensuring that new homes are served and supported by adequate social infrastructure, including schools, libraries, fire service provision; play space and green infrastructure provided through developer funding (e.g. through S106 agreements and/or Community Infrastructure Levy) - contributing towards sustainable patterns of development including improving the relationship between homes, jobs and other key day to day services; - delivering high quality, energy efficient homes in attractive communities which make a positive contribution to the health and well-being of communities; and - ensuring that homes are delivered at the right time to address identified needs.